lovelyzoo/bookshop-sporty/README.md

 ```
 export JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64
 ```
-The `mvn spring-boot:run` command will now start the application.
+The sequence of commands above will now start the application.

 ## Usage